History

 Implementation

 Children are given the opportunity to develop an awareness of the past through first-hand experience, visits to places of historical interest, role-play, fictional stories set in the past and the study of periods in history.
 Children are taught to have an understanding of chronology and to demonstrate factual knowledge of historic events, places and people.
-Good use is made of artefacts, library books, ICT and other secondary sources.
+Good use is made of historical sources.
 In this way we also hope to provide an understanding of our cultural roots and national heritage.

 Topics taught include learning about a range of famous people in the past who have contributed to national and international achievements.
 These are chosen carefully to ensure pupils learn about individuals of both genders and from diverse backgrounds.
 Other topics consist of changes within living memory and events beyond living memory that are significant nationally or globally including the Great Fire of London.

 History is taught within each year group following a set programme.
 Medium term plans ensure coverage of both the required knowledge and the subject specific skills.
+Vocabulary documents are provided which ensures consistency in the teaching of historical vocabulary.
 Individual sessions are planned to inspire, engage and challenge pupils in response to their needs.

 Impact